Boolean proportions: Negation

 \section{Negation}

 This section studies boolean proportions in the important case where only the unary negation operation and constants are available.
-Recall from the previous section that $z\to z$ is a justification of $a\dashrightarrow b::c\dashrightarrow d$ iff $a=b$ and $c=d$, which shows that $z\to z$ (or, equivalently, $\neg z\to\neg z$ in case negation is available) can detect equality.
-However, we have also seen that without negation, inequality cannot be analogously detected.
-The situation changes in case negation is available, as $z\to\neg z$ (or, equivalently, $\neg z\to z$) is a justification of $a\dashrightarrow b::c\dashrightarrow d$ iff $a\neq b$ and $c\neq d$.
-Hence, given that negation is part of the structure, we can detect equality and inequality, which is the essence of the following result.
+Recall from the previous section that $x\to x$ is a justification of $a\to b\righttherefore c\to d$ iff $a=b$ and $c=d$, which shows that $x\to x$ (or, equivalently, $\neg x\to\neg x$ in case negation is available) can detect equality.
+However, we have also seen that without negation, inequality cannot be analogously explicitly detected (however, we could detect inequality \textit{implicitly} via symmetries).
+The situation changes in case negation is available, as $x\to\neg x$ (or, equivalently, $\neg x\to x$) is a justification of $a\to b\righttherefore c\to d$ iff $a\neq b$ and $c\neq d$.
+Hence, given that negation is part of the structure, we can explicitly detect equality and inequality, which is the essence of the following result.